 Windsor 052 2151 Aug 21, Wed, 6:00P $65.00

 Windsor 050 5120 Oct 2, Wed, 6:00P $80.00

 Windsor 051 5121 Nov 13, Wed, 6:00P $80.00

 THE PHYSICAL READINESS EVALUATION FOR POLICE (PREP) PRACTICE SESSION

 The Physical Readiness Evaluation for Police (PREP) Practice Session is designed to introduce Police Constable Applicants to the PREP test.
 PREP is a Bona Fide Occupational Requirement designed to assess an individual’s ability to perform the duties of a police officer in Ontario.
 Successful completion of the PREP is a requirement for the Constable Selection System for the Ontario Provincial Police and many municipal police departments throughout Ontario.
-The PREP Practice Session will introduce applicants and provide hands-on experience and instruction for PREP’s two occupational screening tests: 1) The PARE Pursuit Restraint Circuit, 2) The Léger 20 Meter Aerobic Shuttle Run.
-Location: Windsor Campus Gym. $35.00.
-Please contact Peter Soulliere for information at firstname.lastname@example.org.
+The PREP Practice Session will introduce applicants and provide hands-on experience and instruction for PREP’s two occupational screening tests: 1) The PREP Pursuit Restraint Circuit, 2) The Léger 20 Meter Aerobic Shuttle Run.
+Location: Windsor Campus Gym. $35.00 Please contact Peter Soulliere for information at firstname.lastname@example.org

 SECURITY GUARD TRAINING